IATI/bulk-data-service/README.md

 The Bulk Data Service's database schema management is handled by [yoyo](https://ollycope.com/software/yoyo/latest/).
 The database is created and migrated (if needed) whenever the app is run, so during development, it is always safe to drop the database if you want to start over.

-`yoyo` has a command line tool which can be used to do this, and which can also be used to rollback the database schema to any particula revision, if that is useful during development.
+`yoyo` has a command line tool which can be used to do this, and which can also be used to rollback the database schema to any particular revision, if that is useful during development.

 `yoyo` is configured via `yoyo.ini` which draws values from environment variables, and so it is best run using `dotenv` which will configure it for whatever local setup you are using: